Ansa89/toxic/INSTALL.md

 ## Translating
 Toxic uses gettext to localize some strings in various languages.<br />
 These notes are for people who want help translating toxic in new languages (or improve an existing translation).<br />
-The following example shows how to create/update the translation for german (de).
+The following example shows how to create/update german translation (de).

 <a name="new_lang_1" />
 #### Create new translation 1: PO file